U.S. rushing $200 million worth of weapons for Ukraine's defense against Russia | MarketScreener

 In a memorandum to Secretary of State Antony Blinken, Biden directed that up to $200 million allocated through the Foreign Assistance Act be designated for Ukraine's defense.

-The funds can be used for weapons and other articles from the Defense Department's stock, as well as military education and training to help Ukraine against the Russian invasion, now in its third week.
+"The United States and our allies and partners stand in solidarity with the people and government of Ukraine in the face of the Kremlin's aggression," he said in a statement.
+"The international community is united and determined to hold (Russian President Vladimir) Putin accountable."

-"It will provide immediate military assistance to Ukraine, including anti-armor, anti-aircraft systems, and small arms in support of Ukraine's front-line defenders," one of the officials said, speaking on condition of anonymity.
+Russia says it is engaged in a "special military operation" that it says is not designed to occupy territory but to destroy its neighbour's military capabilities and "de-Nazify" Ukraine.

-The Pentagon declined to comment, referring queries to the White House and State Department.
+The funds "will provide immediate military assistance to Ukraine, including anti-armor, anti-aircraft systems, and small arms in support of Ukraine's front-line defenders," one of the U.S. officials said, speaking on condition of anonymity.

 Ukraine has been asking for more Javelin anti-tank weapons and Stinger missiles to shoot down aircraft.